tomaspetera/english-for-designers/02-first-impression/revision.md

 # FIRST IMPRESSION
 # Hi!
-I am Tomáš Trlíček your Dis.Grafik
+I am Tomáš Petera
 ### (You were born with it, I studied to get here!)

 ## About me